FC Südtirol: 2000–2010: FC Südtirol in Serie C2 (IV)

-2010 to today: from Serie C to the second division
+2010 to 2022: from Serie C to Serie B

 In the 2010–11 Lega Pro Prima Divisione season, Südtirol was relegated to Lega Pro Seconda Divisione after the relegation "play-out", but on 4 August 2011 was readmitted to Lega Pro Prima Divisione to fill vacancies.

 In the next season, the club hired Giovanni Stroppa, who was at that time youth coach of Milan.
 The team was able to establish itself in the third tier and narrowly missed the promotion play-offs.
-With good performances, players like Manuel Fischnaller and Alessandro Iacobucci moved to the Serie B. After the season Stroppa became Coach of the Serie A club Pescara.
+With good performances, players like Manuel Fischnaller and Alessandro Iacobucci moved to the Serie B. After the season Stroppa became coach of Serie A club Pescara.

 In the 2012–13 Lega Pro Prima Divisione season, the team was coached by Stefano Vecchi.
-With him the team was able to reach the promotion playoffs of the Italian third tier for the first time in club history.
+With him, the team was able to reach the promotion playoffs of the Italian third tier for the first time in club history.
 In the play-off semi-final the team was eliminated by Carpi, which eventually won promotion.
 In the following season, Vecchi was hired by Carpi.

 The 2013–14 season started with Lorenzo D'Anna as coach, previously youth coach of Chievo.
 Under him, the team could score only five points in the first five matches, which was not enough for the promotion ambitions of the club.
 They changed coaches and hired Claudio Rastelli.

 During the championship, the team was able to prevail better and in the end reached third place in the table.
 That was the best result of the club's history and the repeated achievement of the play-offs.
 In the quarterfinals, the team prevailed against Como on penalties.
 In the semi-final, Cremonese was defeated over two legs.
 The final round for promotion to Serie B was lost against Pro Vercelli.

 Südtirol's 2021–22 season turned out to be the most successful in club history, as they won the title race on the final matchday, with a five-point advantage to runners-up Padova, and also reached the 2021–22 Coppa Italia Serie C final, losing on aggregate to Padova.

-They will therefore play in Serie B in the 2022–23 season, both Südtirol's first time in the league, as well as the very first time a club from Südtirol/Alto Adige qualified for a spot in the Italian second division.
+Therefore, they acquired their place in the Serie B for the 2022–23 season, which was to be both Südtirol's first time in the league, as well as the first time a club from Südtirol/Alto Adige qualified for a spot in the Italian second division.